spine-tools/SpineOpt.jl/docs/src/tutorial/multi-stage.md

   - Select the operations entity in the `temporal_block` class
   - Class and `entity_byname` should be prefilled.
   - Select `resolution` in the parameter name field.
-  - Right click value field and select edit
+  - Right-click value field and select edit
   - Select `duration value`
   - enter "6h"
   - Commit changes